roman-milk/roman-milk.github.io/brandi-and-kelly.md

  Right above her face the master thrust deeper into Kelly's asshole in a last push to the finish.
 He spurted into her and Brandi waited in trepidation for his juices to run from her to add to the dire humiliation.
 In shock all she could think of was, it was a good thing Kelly had a cleansing enema this morning.

  An inch above her face Brandi watched the master pull his cock free of the tight asshole.
 Cum dripped onto her face but both hands were secured tight to the mat so it had to be endured.
 The off-white cream ran down both cheeks like tears reflecting the humiliation.
-Report_Story #2